happyhorseskull/you-can-datamosh-on-linux/README.md

 __________________________________________________________________________________________

 Need videos to datamosh?
 Head over to Python's pip3 and install youtube-dl.

+  $ pip3 install youtube-dl     # you may need to use sudo depending on your system.

 After that downloading youtube videos is as simple as:

   $ youtube-dl -f 18 [youtube video url] -o youtube_video.mp4